7424243/javascript-weird-parts/README.md

 * Namespace: a container for variables and functions.
 JavaScript doesn't have these, explicity, so we fake it with objects.

 * First Class Functions: everything you can do with other types you can do with functions - assign them variables, pass them around, create them on the fly.
 They can have primitives, objects, and functions on them, just like objects, but they also have a name (optional) and the invocable code.

+* Expression: a unit of code that results in a value - a value is returned.

+* Statement: just does work.